When Nature Calls: “Restoring Paradise” at Mount Rainier

 As Mount Rainier approaches its 125th anniversary in 2024, let us take the necessary action to preclude further deterioration of our beloved mountain.
 The time is now to join our visionary campaign Together for the Parks, to ensure Mount Rainier has the resources to restore paradise for the enjoyment of generations to follow.

 Ready to join us and make a difference?
-Get in touch by emailing me at susan@wnpf.org – I’d love to share more about how you can get involved.
+Get in touch by emailing fund@wnpf.org – I’d love to share more about how you can get involved.

 Washington’s National Park Fund is the official philanthropic partner to Mount Rainier, North Cascades, and Olympic National Parks.
 With your help, we raise private support to preserve and protect Washington’s national parks, funding scientific research, youth and family experiences, and projects that will keep these parks strong and vital now and forever, for everyone.
 You can learn more about our five-year campaign at togetherfortheparks.org.